 Where Do Certified Nursing Assistants (CNAs) Work?

 The specific tasks certified nursing assistants perform during the workday depends to a great extent on where they work.
-While most CNAs work in nursing homes, retirement communities, hospitals, and home care, there are other places to use your knowledge and skills.
+While most certified nursing assistants work in nursing homes, retirement communities, hospitals, and home care, there are other places to use your knowledge and skills.

 Hospitals